What is Dry Eye?

 Insufficient tear production and/or poor tear quality are the most common causes of dry eye syndrome.
 Inflammation of the lacrimal gland is the most common cause of insufficient tear volume.
 Meibomian gland dysfunction, inflammation of the glands at the eyelid margin, contributes to poor tear quality.
 Medications can also cause ocular dryness.
 Hormonal changes also contribute to insufficient and poor quality tears.

 The puncta is the small opening found on the edge of the upper and lower eyelids next to the nose.
 Tears drain out of the eye through the puncta into the nose, this is why your nose runs when you cry.
 If you aren’t producing enough tears then you don’t want the tears that you are producing to be drained away.
-Punctal occlusion is painless and performed in the office, taking only a couple of minutes.
+Punctal occlusion is a painless treatment option that is performed in the office, taking only a couple of minutes.

 The MiBoFlo Thermoflo®

 The MiBoFlo Thermoflo® is a therapeutic device providing an alternative therapy for dry eyes.
 It uses a proprietary thermoelectric heat pump to help maximize liquefaction of meibum, thus improving the preservation and function of the evaporative component of the tear film.
 This therapy is aimed at improving the function of the meibomian component of the tear film.